An algebraic geometric model of an action of the face monoid associated to a Kac-Moody group on its building: The projective spectrum of the Cartan algebra and its -valued points

 It remains to show that the map $\omega$ of Theorem \ref{CAB1} is surjective, which is not straightforward.
 It is reached in Corollary \ref{surjofOmega} as a consequence of our description of the full projective spectrum $\PCA$, which we investigate next.
+For that we first introduce a $G_{fn}$-invariant stratification of $\PCA$, whose strata extend the orbits $G_{fn} P(J)$, $J\subseteq I$.

 The Cartan algebra $CA$ is a $P^+$-graded algebra without zero divisors.
 The faces of $P^+$ are $P^+\cap\overline{F_J}$, $J\subseteq I$.
 It follows that for every $J\subseteq I$ there is the semidirect decomposition